jestjs/jest/packages/jest-worker/README.md

 We will use worker threads where available.
 To enable in Node 10+, run the Node process with the `--experimental-worker` flag.

+You can explicitly opt-out of this by passing `disableWorkerThreads: true`.

 ## API

 The only exposed method is a constructor (`Worker`) that is initialized by passing the worker path, plus an options object.